Writing Your EU-Style CV

 Interview Day Tips

-• Stay focused on the competency being tested — don't drift into unrelated topics
+- Stay focused on the competency being tested, and don't drift into unrelated topics

-• Be concrete and specific — vague or theoretical answers score poorly
+- Be concrete and specific, because vague or theoretical answers score poorly

-• Prepare questions to ask the panel — this shows genuine interest
+- Prepare questions to ask the panel, which shows genuine interest

 Assessment Centre Tips